KSIUJ/ksi-erc/README.md

 ## Installation

-You need ruby, preferably at least 2.2.3.
-Capistrano script has everything covered, so just run `cap production deploy` after modyfing config according to your needs.
-Before that, you also need to create db as specified in database.yml.
+You need ruby, preferably at least 2.2.3er